Historical Timeline

 Dec.
 21, 2000 - Texas and Governor George W. Bush Lead US with Most Executions

-June 11, 2001 - Oklahoma City Bomber Timothy McVeigh Becomes the First Federal Prisoner to Be Executed in 38 Years
+June 11, 2001 - Oklahoma City Bomber Timothy McVeigh First Federal Prisoner to Be Executed in 38 Years

-June 20, 2002 - US Supreme Court Rules the Execution of "Mentally Retarded" Offenders Unconstitutional
+June 20, 2002 - US Supreme Court Rules Executing People with Intellectual Disabilities Violates 8th Amendment

 June 24, 2002 - US Supreme Court Rules That Juries, Not Judges, Must Determine Presence of Aggravating Factors Necessary for a Death Sentence